vikramaditya/progress/README.md

 ### **Welcome to vikramaditya/progress**

-This is where I learn competitive programming.
+This is where I learn new skills and practise competitive programming problems.

 ###### This repository is only for reference.